ArrowThief/Flagship_Manager_Dev/README.md

 2. Open Blender and go to preferences and plugins.
 Search for flagship and click the checkbox.
 3. A new UI box will appear in your Render settings.
 Go there and input your Work order path, Temp Projects path, and Temp Render Path.
 4. Set up a render as you usually would, but click the submit render in the flagship panel.

+## Rights
+Rights to Flagship Render Manager is owned by Mutiny FX.inc All rights reserved